563 related texts · 17 related myths · Page 4 of 12

 The Israelites certainly did, wandering in the wilderness after the incredible Exodus from Egypt.
 And their doubts, as we'll see, had serious consequences.
 Rabbi Jochanan, son of N...

-Today, let's unpack a passage from Sifrei Bamidbar, specifically focusing on (Numbers 18:30-32), which deals with the Levites and their portion of the tithes.
-The verse states, "An...
+A passage from Sifrei Bamidbar, specifically focusing on (Numbers 18:30-32), which deals with the Levites and their portion of the tithes.
+The verse states, "And you shall say to t...

 They saw layers of connection, echoes of stories past, and whispers of divine intent in every word.
 Take, for instance, a passage from Sifrei Devarim, a legal midrash on the Book o...